M-arcus/cloudron-docs/docs/knowledge-base/CLI.md

 sudo npm install -g cloudron
 ```

+Node.js and npm can be installed by following the instructions
+[here](https://nodejs.org/en/download/package-manager/).
+Cloudron CLI requires atleast
+Node 4.x.

 The Cloudron CLI is **NOT** intended to be installed on the Cloudron.
 The Cloudron
 CLI is not actively tested on Mac or Windows but is known to work with varying success.
 If you use Windows/Mac, we recommend using a VM.